-Look for discounted entrance tickets here: Tickets to Muay Thai Rajadamnern Boxing Stadium
+Book your tickets online here: Tickets to Muay Thai Rajadamnern Boxing Stadium

-Another place to look for discounted tickets is here: Muay Thai Match at Rajadamnern Stadium
+If you want to save some money, get discounted Muay Thai tickets here: Muay Thai Match at Rajadamnern Stadium

 Address: Rajadamnern Boxing Stadium, 1 Ratchadamnoen Nok Road, Pom Prap, Khet Pom Prap Sattru Phai, Bangkok